East coast sox 14u scout coach

-Coach Donohue is entering his second year coaching at the college level as the Hitting and Infield coach at the Mississippi University for Women for two years.
+Coach Donohue was coaching at the college level as the Hitting and Infield coach at the Mississippi University for Women for two years.
 He also served as recruiting coordinator.

 A New Jersey native, Donohue graduated from Ridgefield Park High School where he was the Captain of the baseball team and earned 1st team All-Big North and 3rd team All-County as a Middle Infielder.

 He then went on to play baseball at Bergen Community College (2013-2014) where he earned All-Conference and All-Region honors and received the NJCAA Rawlings/Gold Glove for his play as a second baseman.
 After 2 years in Junior College, Donohue earned a scholarship to play Division II baseball at Queens College.
 Making only four errors during his time there and zero as a senior.
 (2015-2016).

 Donohue began working as a full-time hitting and fielding instructor at Teel’s baseball School and coaching Club baseball through Teel’s organization after his time as a college baseball player.
 While working at Teel’s, he ran hitting and infield clinics for youth, high school, and college-level players.
 Donohue also coached High School baseball at Indian Hills in Oakland, New Jersey.

 Why did I choose to work for the Sox?

 “I would like to share how appreciative I am of the East Coast Sox and its community.
 I had just moved to Mississippi from New Jersey, and a little nervous as to how I would fit in and meet new people.
 East Coast has made the transition very smooth, easy, and comforting.
 The organization embraced me with open arms, and I had felt as if I were part of their family since day one.
 I cannot thank them enough.